Yesterday was what can best be described as a “grey day.”

 The point I'm making is that you need to expect to have some bad days.
 But bad days without drink are still better than bad days with drink.
 And you get over them quicker.

-By the evening, I had surfed that wave of negativity and landed firmly on the sand.
-In other words, I was lying contentedly on the sofa with a Magnum ice-cream in my hand and a psychological thriller on the TV.
-All was well in the end.
+By the evening, I had surfed that wave of negativity and landed softly on the sand.
+I ended up lying contentedly on the sofa with a Magnum in one hand and the TV remote in the other.
+All was well.
 And, I got to get up with energy, positivity and motivation this morning and have hurdled over all my tasks and commitments with gusto.